 How do we as entrepreneurs and business leaders reconcile this struggle between the long path and the desire for shortcuts?

-The Long Journey of Running a Business
+The Long Journey of Building A Brand

 It’s easy to see the comparisons of running a business with going on a long, physical trek.

 It requires an incredible amount of mental toughness to keep putting one foot in front of the other every single day — often not even knowing just how far you have left to go.

 Nothing is handed to you.
 Everything you get has to be earned.

 Along the way there are milestones, landmarks, and lessons to experience that you simply can’t get through any other means than the journey itself.

 Sometimes there are spectacular views, and other times there’s simply more path.

 If you stick to it though, you will ultimately get to see all the areas that make up that path.